codemanmeet/DiscussionBoard/README.md

   The higher the `orderscore` for a post, the higher up it is shown on the home page.
 * Users can view posts and comments without login.
 * Login is compulsory to submit new posts or add comments.
 Disliking and liking posts also requires login.
+* Editing and deleting posts also require login.

 by *Manmeet Singh Saluja*